Sensui-moksha/Weather-Forecast/README.md

 ✔️ Location Detection - Automatically fetches weather based on the user's location.

+✔️ Manual location search - added manual location searching for better experience and suggestions

 ✔️ Interactive Map - Uses Leaflet.js for a dynamic map with zoom controls.

-✔️ Satellite & Default Map Views - Switch between standard and satellite views.
+✔️ Satellite & Default Map Views - merged together for better visuals

-✔️ Dark/Light Mode - User-selectable themes for better visual comfort.
+✔️ Dark/Light Mode - automatic themes for better visual comfort.

 ✔️ Error Handling - Displays messages if the city is not found or data is unavailable.